 |Legler Systems Company|||||CR Menu|||||Contact Us|||||Help|||||Home||||

-The 2018 version of the Check Reconciliation Procedure menu by Legler Systems in CA identifies 14 separate check reconciliation (CR) computer procedures plus three database procedures (92, 94 and 96) common to all accounting applications.
+The latest version of the Check Reconciliation Procedure menu by Legler Systems in CA identifies 14 separate check reconciliation (CR) computer procedures plus three database procedures (92, 94 and 96) common to all accounting applications.
 The online accounting procedures the user can run is specified in the User Control Record (DB08).
 Each end-user procedure shown on the CR menu corresponds to a separate computer program.

 Any online check reconciliation procedure is started at any time from the Check Reconciliation System Menu (screen image shown below) by entering a 2-digit procedure number or single-click on the procedure name with the mouse.
 For all CR inquiry and reporting procedures, a data selection screen is displayed so the user can enter various data selection parameters to retrieve specific data records from the online Master File and to format the output, including a report sort option.
 Reporting procedures print accounting information in hardcopy CR reports on letter-size paper, while inquiry procedures display information in a results screen.
 The CR reports can be viewed in a separate report window before being printed.
 Active keyboard function keys are shown at the bottom of all CR screens.